Delizald/study-notes/csharp/readme.md

     Because value types directly contain their data, a field that is a readonly value type is immutable.
     Because reference types contain a reference to their data, a field that is a readonly reference type must always refer to the same object.
 That object isn't immutable.
 The readonly modifier prevents the field from being replaced by a different instance of the reference type.
 However, the modifier doesn't prevent the instance data of the field from being modified through the read-only field.

+## in keyword

+The in keyword causes arguments to be passed by reference but ensures the argument is not modified.
+It makes the formal parameter an alias for the argument, which must be a variable.
+In other words, any operation on the parameter is made on the argument.
+It is like the ref or out keywords, except that in arguments cannot be modified by the called method.
+Whereas ref arguments may be modified, out arguments must be modified by the called method, and those modifications are observable in the calling context.